 Web hosts often provide backup services for your website’s files.
 These are automatically uploaded every day in case something goes wrong with one of the files.

-Backups are very important because if any of your website’s files become damaged or lost, you won’t be able to access it without the backup files.
+Backups are very important because if any of your website’s files become damaged or lost, you won’t be able to access them without the backup files.
 That’s why it’s vital that your web hosting company offers a reliable backup service no matter how big or small your website is.

 7. SSL certificates